 Example with Review & FAQPage schema from TripAdvisor

 The popular schema markup types are JSON-LD (Google’s preference) & Microdata.
-Microdata is HTML attributes within markup throughout a page.
+Microdata are HTML attributes within markup throughout a page.
 JSON-LD is a structured JSON object produced and injected into a page in one piece.
-Where possible use JSON-LD schema markup as it’s generally easier to implement and maintain.
+Where possible, use JSON-LD schema markup as it’s generally easier to implement and maintain.
 Click here to view an example of Product structured data using JSON-LD, RDFa & Microdata.

 JavaScript

-- Run two crawls of your site.
-One using a JavaScript-enabled crawler and one text-only rendering crawler (default on Screaming Frog) and compare the difference.
+- Execute two site crawls using a JavaScript-enabled crawler and a text-only rendering crawler (like the default in Screaming Frog), and note any discrepancies.

 How do we handle heavy JavaScript Sites to Optimise for Googlebot?